FRRouting/frr/doc/user/ripd.rst

    Set the default BFD profile to use for all RIP peers.
 This profile will be used when no specific profile is configured on an interface.

+.. clicmd:: log-neighbor-changes

+   Controls the toggle of the RIP peer discovery / disappearance messages.

 .. _rip-version-control:

 RIP Version Control